detnos/galvanize-tdd-mortgage-lender/README.md

 - when I am requested of a loan for a given principal amount, monthly interest rate, and # of payments,
 - then I can calculate the minimum monthly mortgage payment for a LoanApplicant
 - `lender.calculateMonthlyMortgage(principal: 200000, annualRate: .04, numPayments: 360)` should return `1193.54`

-As a lender, I want to determine whether or not an applicant is a good candidate to offer a loan to so that I can qualify or deny them for a requested loan amount
-- Given that a loanApplicant has a good debt-to-income ratio (DTI < 36%), a credit score above 620, and an amountSaved >= 25% of the requested loanAmount,
-- When they apply for a loan
-- then I should qualify them
-- For the loanApplicant above, `lender.qualifyLoanApplication(loanApplicant, loanAmount: 250000 )` should return `true`
-- For the loanApplicant above, `lender.qualifyLoanApplication(loanApplicant, loanAmount: 1000000 )` should return `false`

 As a lender, I want to offer a loan contract to a qualified applicant if I have enough available funds so that they can choose to review and accept a loan from me